kklingenberg88/Defense-Contractor-Lab-Offline/README.md

 Defense-Contractor-Lab-Offline
 This is a Project outline for an automated offline Governance, Risk, and Compliance platform that consolidates vulnerability data, compliance assessments, asset inventories, and remediation activities into a centralized evidence repository.
 Through scheduled automation, the platform normalizes data from multiple security tools, correlates duplicate findings, maps vulnerabilities to compliance frameworks, calculates organizational risk, generates POA&Ms, and presents executive dashboards for continuous monitoring and audit readiness.

+# Offline GRC Automation Platform

+## Overview

+The Offline GRC Automation Platform is a centralized Governance, Risk and Compliance solution designed for isolated and air-gapped environments.
+Its purpose is to automate the collection, normalization, correlation and presentation of security data across multiple compliance frameworks while maintaining a single source of truth.

 You will use scripts to run tools, generate security data and create spreadsheets.
-Those spreadsheets will be fed into a network drive for backup, into sharepoint for a main repository and presented through Power BI
+Those spreadsheets will be fed into a network drive as a single source of truth.
+The sharepoint that uses these documents in this repository are presented through Power BI.
+Those will create 6 dashboards that technicians, engineers and executives can use to strategize company objectives and the CISO's security vision.

 ## Objectives